JZZhang04/cryptids-map/docs/openai-ai-assist-setup.md

 # OpenAI AI Assist Setup

-This project's first AI-assisted description flow uses a Supabase Edge Function as a secure proxy to OpenAI.
+This project's first version AI-assisted description flow uses a Supabase Edge Function as a secure proxy to OpenAI.

 ## What it does